 Additional Information from Former Imagineers Tom K. Morris and Scott Girard

-Castaway Cay, or the middle island, originally had three tall cypress trees that really stood out, and the landscaping crew named them ‘Roy’, ‘Donn’, and ‘Card’ (after Walt Disney Productions’ three top executives at the time).
-Lightening set them afire several years later.
+Castaway Cay, or the middle island, originally had three tall cypress trees that really stood out during land clearing for the lagoon, and the landscaping crew named them ‘Roy’, ‘Donn’, and ‘Card’ (after Walt Disney Productions’ three top executives at the time).
 Two of the cypress trees stood at the eastern most tip of island.
 You can see the ‘Donn’ and ‘Card’ trees very close together in the Seven Seas Lagoon construction photos.
 ‘Roy’ was further to the west near the heavy vegetation.
+Sadly, lightning set these trees afire several years later.

 Morris: According to an interview with Bill Evans, after they landscaped those islands and before the Seven Seas Lagoon was filled with water for the first time, they did a survey to double-check elevations, and the islands were below water level!
 They had to pull out all the landscape material, add four feet of soil, and then replant!